How to set up a company in Spain

 3. Types of limited companies in Spain

-Within the denomination of limited company, there are several different types:
+Within the denomination of a limited company, there are several different types:

 Limited Liability Company of successive formation.
 This is a limited company in which there is no minimum capital stock requirement, but to protect third parties, a series of limitations are established: